-What makes this form of the Shamanic Journey so different from others?
-It is essentially a form of astral projection and time travel.
+What makes the Aboriginal form of the Shamanic Journey different from other forms?
+Could it hold the key to things like astral projection and time travel?

 Many forms of Shamanic Journey exist around the world.
-It is a doorway to the imagination.
-Most forms use the imaginary landscape of the upper and lower worlds.
-They see these worlds as mirrors and symbols for what occurs in normal reality.
-And, these more conventional processes exist on the Australian continent as well.
+They are a doorway to the spirit world using the imagination.
+Most forms use creative visualization techniques and the imaginary landscape of the upper and lower worlds.
+They see these worlds as mirrors and symbols for what occurs in normal reality, and these more conventional processes exist on the Australian continent as well.

 SCC is similar to another non-ordinary state known as transcendental consciousness.
-SCC can heal the mind, body, and spirit.
-Or, just to explore.
-It is one of the primary “spiritual technologies” of mankind transcending all cultures.
+SCC can heal the mind, body, and spirit or, just to explore.
+It is one of the primary “spiritual technologies” of humankind transcending all cultures.
 It’s a separate state of awareness.
 It differs from our default states of waking, sleeping, and dreaming.

 Time Travel and Astral Projection

 In the Aboriginal culture, this process is an accepted window of a separate reality.
 This tradition has an advanced understanding of our cosmology.
-It describes the Earth beginning in a vacuum state devoid of life.
-And, it also explains complex evolutionary concepts.
+It describes the Earth beginning in a vacuum state devoid of life and even explains complex evolutionary concepts.
 Western culture came to the same scientific conclusions in the 19th Century.

 This means this process is both a means of time travel and a form of astral projection.
 One projects their consciousness through time and space.
 Others say this is proof the experience of reality is a dream.
 So, perhaps there is some great wisdom in the nursery rhyme, row your boat?